 Families of 50 Mumbai policemen, who died of Covid-19, receive ₹50 lakh each

-Till August 19, 4,440 Mumbai policemen have been infected with the virus and 59 of them have succumbed
+The Maharashtra government has given ₹50 lakh each to the families of 50 Mumbai policemen who lost their lives while carrying out their responsibilities during the fight to contain...

-The Maharashtra government has given Rs 50 lakh each to the families of 50 Mumbai policemen who lost their lives while carrying out their responsibilities during the fight to contain the Covid-19 pandemic.
-The government has released a total of Rs 25 crore and the police department has ensured that the funds do not get stuck in the usual red-tape, said a senior IPS officer, requesting anonymity.
+The Maharashtra government has given ₹50 lakh each to the families of 50 Mumbai policemen who lost their lives while carrying out their responsibilities during the fight to contain the Covid-19 pandemic.
+The government has released a total of ₹25 crore and the police department has ensured that the funds do not get stuck in the usual red-tape, said a senior IPS officer, requesting anonymity.

 Till August 19, 4,440 Mumbai policemen have been infected with the virus and 59 of them have succumbed.
 The Mumbai police conducted an internal survey which showed that most policemen who succumbed were either posted near containment zones or lived or worked in a containment zone or close to one.
 Of the 59 personnel, most were above the age of 50 and some of them were about to retire, added the senior police officer.